tedivm/Spark/README.md

 # PHP Project Template

-It seems like modern php projects have a lot of duplicated needs- test suite configuration, licenses, continuous integration setup, etc etc. This project is a basic template
+It seems like modern php projects have a lot of duplicated needs- test suite configuration, licenses, continuous integration setup, etc etc. This project is a basic template for all of that with some sane defaults and placeholders for where things like the project name.

 # PROJECTNAME [![Build Status](https://travis-ci.org/tedivm/PROJECTNAME.png?branch=master)](https://travis-ci.org/tedivm/PROJECTNAME)